MEIOSIS EXPLAINED

 Movie 1.
 Spindle assembly and chromosome segregation in a mouse oocyte.

-The meiotic spindle (grey) is assembled from microtubules after nuclear envelope breakdown (NEBD) followed by the alignment of chromosomes (magenta) at its equator.
-The spindle then relocates to the oocyte’s surface where homologous chromosomes are segregated during anaphase I. The movie ends with the assembly of the second meiotic spindle in meiosis II.
+The meiotic spindle (grey) is assembled from microtubules after nuclear envelope breakdown (NEBD), followed by the alignment of chromosomes (magenta) at its equator.
+The spindle then relocates to the oocyte surface, where homologous chromosomes are segregated during anaphase I. The movie ends with the assembly of the second meiotic spindle in meiosis II.
 The egg is arrested in metaphase II at this stage and awaits fertilisation.

-When an egg is fertilised by a sperm, sister chromatids are segregated during anaphase II and half of them are eliminated into a second polar body.
-The newly formed cell, the zygote, now contains the haploid genomes of the egg and the sperm.
-Soon after fertilisation, pronuclei are formed around the egg and sperm DNA and migrate the parental genomes, which are doubled by DNA replication, to the centre of the zygote (Figure 2).
-There, the pronuclei breakdown, the first mitotic spindle assembles and equally segregates sister chromatids into two daughter cells.
-This marks the start of mitotic divisions of the developing embryo.
+When a sperm fertilizes an egg, sister chromatids are separated during anaphase II, and half are discarded into the second polar body.
+The resulting zygote now contains the haploid genomes of both parents.
+Soon after fertilization, pronuclei form around the DNA of the egg and sperm, which then replicate and migrate to the center of the zygote (Figure 2).
+There, the pronuclei break down, the first mitotic spindle assembles, and sister chromatids are evenly segregated into two daughter cells.
+This marks the beginning of embryonic mitotic divisions.

 Further Reading: